-Name: Prof. Kietzig Known for: New prof!

-Tips: As of 2019 when this guidebook was published, we

-do not know much about her teaching style...

 Name: Prof. Tufenkji Known for: New prof!

-Tips: As of 2019 when this guidebook was published, we

-do not know much about her teaching style...
+Tips: As of 2020 when this guidebook was published, we do not know much about her teaching style...

 Class averages of other McGill classes can be found on a crowdsourced spreadsheet.
 This, among many other useful resources such as VSB, Microsoft Outlook, and Minerva can be easily accessed on a sidebar tool tab by downloading the McGill Enhanced chrome browser extension.
 You can find it here.
 This tool is ESSENTIAL to add to your browser.